kailash-manasarovar/statement/docs/next-batch.md

 ### July 2022

 1. Fiona's murdered ACIM student - July 2022 Glastonbury Wearyall Hill.
 Fiona played us her singing live in Glastonbury Town Hall in the 90s I think, and called her "my love".
 She didn't seem sad when she told us she'd been murdered.
 I guess she got over it, or perhaps she's angry, unclear.
 She then plays, inordinately gushing as she does so, New York (the r&b one, female singer, is it Beyonce, I've no idea... never grabbed me much).
 I find all this a bit strange, notable, exaggerated, offkey, rememberable.
+1. I emailed Fiona at some point asking for a link to her music.
+I was going to put it on one of my "play lists" so I guess it was around summer 2023 I reached out to her.
+There was no reply.
+Did she get the email?
 1. Fiona is the key.
 Saint Michael's team told me Fiona and I remembered my old friend Fiona Thompson but they did not look like each other.
 I thought it could be Fiona from Wearyall Hill, but it didn't make sense so I went with Hazel.
 It's her. *And* she's an old friend.
 1. Karina is coming up now, but I'm not sure who she is.
 Is that Hazel?
 1. Stein came up... but I don't know who this is.
 Judith Stein is ringing around my ears but Stein might also have been the woman who upset me in Dublin.
 Maybe this is the *Karina*...
 I guess we'll find out.